Anthology feature project

 Bernard’s Bar

 There’s something really special about this bar.
 It’s quiet.
-Understated.
 A bit off the beaten path.
-A place where patrons of the hotel and those in the know can always expect attentive bar service along with the convenience of guest rooms available just upstairs.
 It’s a cozy place for a relaxed drink served by discreet bartenders who always seem to know what you want before you order it.
+A place where hotel patrons and locals can always expect attentive bar service, along with the convenience of guest rooms being available just upstairs.